-Weather data is therefore critical for understanding the physical environment in which marine life exists.
-We know it plays a direct part in determining:
+Weather data is critical for understanding the physical environment in which marine life exists.
+The weather drives surface waves, water temperature and the water flows that transport nutrients, and thus plays a direct part in determining:

-- why some areas have higher productivity than others; and
+- why some areas have higher productivity than others

 Cyclones and other weather events

 The AIMS weather stations have recorded information for significant weather events such as tropical cyclone Yasi, which traversed the central Reef in 2011, tropical cyclone Ita, which passed over the northern Reef in 2014, and warm-water events such as the one that preceded the 1998 coral bleaching event.

 - Data from the AIMS weather stations is available online.

 - The weather stations are built and maintained by AIMS but funded and supported by a range of organisations including the Integrated Marine Observing System and the Torres Strait Regional Authority.